BurntSushi/jiff/COMPARE.md

 anyhow = "1.0.81"
 jiff = { version = "0.2.0", features = ["serde"] }
 time = { version = "0.3.36", features = ["local-offset", "macros", "parsing"] }
+time-tz = "2.0.0"
 ```

 ### Time zone database integration

 Like `chrono`, the `time` crate does not come with any out of the box
 functionality for reading your system's copy of the Time Zone Database.
-Unlike
-Chrono, however, `time` does not have any way to use the Time Zone Database at
-all.
-That is, there is nothing like `chrono-tz` or `tzfile` for `time`, and
+However, there is a third party crate, [`time-tz`](https://docs.rs/time-tz)
+that provides some time zone support in a fashion similar to `chrono-tz`.
+That
+is, it requires bundling the time zone data into your binary and does not
+support reading the system copy of the Time Zone Database when available.

-`time` does not provide the extension points necessary in its API for such
+Note also that `time` does not provide the extension points necessary in its API
-a thing to exist.
-(The `chrono-tz` and `tzfile` crates work by implementing
-Chrono's `TimeZone` trait.)
+to make handling time zone aware datetimes ergonomic.
+Indeed, many operations
+are not expressible at all.

 The main thing `time` supports is a concept of "local" time.
 In particular, it
 is limited to determining your system's default time zone offset, but nothing